V.F. Corporation (VFC): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Founded as the Reading Glove and Mitten Manufacturing Company, specific initial capitalization figures from 1899 are not readily available in public records.
+The company started as the Reading Glove and Mitten Manufacturing Company.
+Specific initial capitalization figures from 1899 are not readily available in public records, but the venture was initiated by local investors.

 Year Key Event Significance

-1919 Renamed Vanity Fair Mills Shifted focus to silk lingerie, building a premium brand identity.
+1919 Renamed Vanity Fair Mills Shifted focus from gloves to silk lingerie, establishing a premium brand identity.

-1951 Initial Public Offering (IPO) Provided capital for expansion and future acquisitions.
+1951 Initial Public Offering (IPO) Provided capital for significant expansion and future acquisitions, moving from a private to a public entity.

 1969 Renamed V.F.
 Corporation; Acquired H.D.
-Lee Company Marked diversification beyond lingerie into apparel (jeanswear) and established the holding company structure.
+Lee Company Established the modern holding company structure and diversified beyond lingerie into the apparel market with jeanswear.

-2019 Spun off Kontoor Brands (Wrangler, Lee) Refocused V.F.
-Corp. on higher-margin growth opportunities in outdoor, active, and workwear segments.
+2019 Spun off Kontoor Brands (Wrangler, Lee) Strategic realignment to focus V.F.
+Corporation on higher-margin growth opportunities in the outdoor and active segments.

 V.F.
 Corporation (VFC) Ownership Structure